($664) Cost to ship a car from Raleigh, NC to New York City, NY

-Quick answer: Shipping a car 504 miles from Raleigh, North Carolina, to New York City, New York, typically costs between $676 and $901.
-Final pricing depends on details like your vehicle type, shipping method, and the time of year.
-For personalized pricing, try our car shipping cost calculator.
+Quick answer: The average cost to ship a car 504 miles from Raleigh, North Carolina, to New York City, New York, ranges from $664 to $859.
+Costs vary depending on factors like the type of vehicle, transport method, and time of year.
+For a more detailed quote, use our car shipping cost calculator.

 Shipping a car the reverse route?
 We've got you covered with our New York City to Raleigh car shipping guide.